transformer-vq/transformer_vq/README.md

 export SEQ_LEN=2048;
 export REDUCTION_TYPE=serial;
 ```
-In our experiments, cross-block reduction type "serial" is the most efficient for both short and long sequences, and it was also the only stable reduction type with linear complexity!
+In our experiments with TPU v3 and V100 GPUs, cross-block reduction type "serial" was the most efficient.
+For later-generation TPUs/GPUs, ```REDUCTION_TYPE=matmul``` may be faster for the range of sequence lengths tested, though it technically incurs a tiny quadratic complexity.

 ### VQ Attention, single-head gated (SHGA, aka GAU):
 ```